Our partners, staff and startups in the news

 In the last few years, hardware startup activity in Shenzhen has increased dramatically.
 It is now comparable to the software innovation system in Silicon Valley.

 The founder of Ouro_botics, Jemma Redmond, was working on her masters thesis about four years ago – a tome entitled An Investigation into Osteoblast Adhesion — when she discovered bioprinting.
-In Dublin, around her kitchen table, her company came to fruition.

 China’s devalued currency isn’t fazing tech’s hardware startups.
 “It means nothing.”

 A ‘French revolution’ is going on in Shenzhen, thanks to Cyril Ebersweiler and his company, HAX, which helps start-up businesses speed products to market.
 He spoke to ZEN SOO

 Shenzhen, China (CNN) – Soon after computer engineer Terry Ouyang finished university, he found there was plenty of work with industry behemoths such as IBM.
 But it wasn’t long before he ditched the corporate ladder to make hardware on his own terms.